cdpadilla42/chrisdpadilla.com/_posts/parsemd.md

 - index 1: the first capture group, our tags
 - index 2: the second capture group, the post body

-From here, it's built in JS split, map, and trim methods to grab the data.
+From here, I just need the built in split, map, and trim methods to grab the data.

 # Voilà!